Hummingbird poster

 The inciting incident occurs at 12 minutes when Joey is chased by thugs and accidentally breaks into an upscale apartment where the owner is away, discovering a chance to escape his street life..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to Joey actively chooses to fully assume his new identity, getting a job as a bouncer at a Chinese restaurant and committing to this double life rather than returning to homelessness., moving from reaction to action.
+This reveals the protagonist's commitment to Joey actively chooses to fully assume his new identity, getting a job as a bouncer at a Chinese restaurant and committing to this double life rather than returning to homelessness., moving from reaction to action.

 At 49 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat Joey discovers Isabel has been murdered while working as a prostitute, a false defeat that transforms his mission from rescue to revenge and raises the stakes of his violent double life., fundamentally raising what's at risk.
+Significantly, this crucial beat Joey discovers Isabel has been murdered while working as a prostitute, a false defeat that transforms his mission from rescue to revenge and raises the stakes of his violent double life., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 74 minutes (74% through) represents the emotional nadir.
-Here, Joey's double life collapses: the apartment owner returns, his assumed identity dies, Sister Cristina rejects him after learning the full extent of his violence, and he loses his chance at redemption., indicates the protagonist at their lowest point.
+Here, Joey's double life collapses: the apartment owner returns, his assumed identity dies, Sister Cristina rejects him after learning the full extent of his violence, and he loses his chance at redemption., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 79 minutes initiates the final act resolution at 79% of the runtime.
 Joey chooses to complete his revenge mission and face the consequences, synthesizing his violent skills with a final moral purpose, accepting he cannot escape who he is but can control how he uses it., demonstrating the transformation achieved throughout the journey.